Home

 Swahili vs Dzongkha Difficulty

 The Swahili vs Dzongkha difficulty level basically depends on the number of Swahili Alphabets and Dzongkha Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Swahili and Dzongkha are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Swahili and Dzongkha, which language is harder to learn?
-Time required to learn Swahili is 36 weeks while to learn Dzongkha time required is Not Available.
+Time required to learn Swahili is 36 weeks while to learn Dzongkha time required is 38 weeks.